oksusoo1/fireflutter/README.md

 - `hasPhoto` becomes true if the post has a photo.
   - This is a helper property for searching posts that have pohtos.
 Since firestore cannot have inequality expression on multiple fields, it wil help to search posts that have photos.

+- Date
+  - When you want to get 5 posts that have most noOfComments within 7 days, how you would search?
+    The answer is `not so simple`.
+    You may want to keep a separate collection that holds posts that are created within 7 days.
+And it's not simple work.

+    So, there we added some date information for a better search.

+    You may do `get 5 posts that have most noOfComments in last week`.
+But not `within 7 days`.

+  - Post document has date information like below
+    - `year` - the year
+    - `month` - the month of a year (1-12)
+    - `day` - the day of a month (1-31)
+    - `dayOfYear` - the day of a year (1-366)
+    - `weekOfYear` - the week of a year
+    - `quarter` - the quarter of a year (1-4)
+    - `timestamp` - database's server time stamp.

 ## Comment